Blatt History, Family Crest & Coats of Arms

 The surname Blatt was first found in Lancashire where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the Blatt family
+Early History of the Blatt family

 This web page shows only a small excerpt of our Blatt research.
 Another 61 words (4 lines of text) covering the years 1552, 1608, 1632, 1705, 1678, 1694, 1638, 1640, 1696, 1669 and are included under the topic Early Blatt History in all our PDF Extended History products and printed products wherever possible.